heptarch/heptarch.github.io/drafts/demon-bh.md

 Maxwell's demon is a tiny hypothetical imp that can separate fast- and slow-moving particles in a gas.
-This decreases entropy ("disorder") and apparently violates the Second Law of Thermodynamics.
+This decreases entropy ("disorder") and thus apparently violates the Second Law of Thermodynamics.
+Concrete proposals either fail to work when thermal fluctuations are taken into account (e.g. hinged flaps), or have a hidden entropic cost which preserves the Second Law.